roman-milk/roman-milk.github.io/frank-and.md

  "Not enough to keep Mike out of your pussy."

  "It was a fling Ralph.
 It meant nothing.
 I was a virgin when I met you.
 I got curious and after twenty-four years of only you I wanted to see what another man would be like.
 I just wanted to try some strange.
 It was only a fling and it was all ready on its last legs when you found out.
 He was starting to get possessive and I was going to end it.
-Report_Story #3